joonasrooben/NLP-text2emoji/README.md

 * [Emoji Prediction: Extensions and Benchmarking](https://arxiv.org/ftp/arxiv/papers/2007/2007.07389.pdf) --AA
 * [Are Emojis Predictable?](https://arxiv.org/pdf/1702.07285.pdf) --JJ

-### Data
-The main dataset will be 1M sentences with emoji from Twitter about 2017-Jan but the search is still in progress for new additional datasets.
-We are also deciding whether to use the emoji descriptions in training and/or testing.

 ### Evaluation
 In most of the articles, goodness is usually measured with traditional recall, precision, accuracy and F-score.
 In addition to the latter measures, as the target is rather subjective we cannot really tell which is the gold label or if we are not assigning too big of an error to the wrong label, although some emojis are very similar (e.g :smiley: and :smile:).
 Therefore, we could use a different measure.
 One way is to measure the predicted emoji similarity with the initial description of the emoji.
 The other way would be to evaluate the prediction which was in the users head.
 So, for that, we might need to carry out an extrinsic evaluation in the end to find out the model's actual performance.